zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

     a valid DNS value in your server.
     *Using /etc/hosts as a resolver may not work*.

-* Edit the variables in neutron.reference.net/host_vars/myhost.zenoss.loc:
+  - Edit the variables in neutron.reference.net/host_vars/myhost.zenoss.loc:

-   - Make sure all the ip addresses are correct for the defined servers.
+    + Make sure all the ip addresses are correct for the defined servers.
-   - Make sure all other parameters are correct for your system
+    + Make sure all other parameters are correct for your system

-* In $OSI_DIR/neutron.reference.net/inventory:

-  - Set the value of mpx.zenoss.loc to your Target fqdn/address: myhost.zenoss.loc

 * To force a rebuild, remove the file /root/keystonerc_admin on the Target